[Feature] Norway might not end up having a food waste law after all

 As the report was then handed to the two Norwegian ministers, the ball now goes back to the lawmaker's court — although there is still no clarity on which departments will handle the proposal.

-Kleiva Møller hopes MPs will be working to make sure Norway's goal of halving food waste by 2030 is achieved, and that binding targets — like in Norway's climate law — can be introduced.
+Kleiva Møller hopes lawmakers will be working further to make sure Norway's goal of halving food waste by 2030 is achieved, and that regulations making it more expensive for the food industry to throw away food can be introduced.

 EU food waste targets